Davidle96/learn/README.md

-well-
+well -
 this is my........
--but i don't know what i said now
+- but i don't know what i said now